 - Swelling (edema)

-- · High blood pressure

 - Decreased blood proteins (albumin)

-- Shortness of breath
+- High blood pressureShortness of breath

-- · Heart failure
+- Heart failure of breath

 The daily recommended amount of fluid for dialysis patients is typically 32 ounces, which translates into (4) eight-ounce cups.
 If you are able to urinate, you may be able to increase your fluid intake.
 Be sure to consult with your dietitian, as well as other members of your healthcare team, before making any changes to your diet or fluid restriction plan.